-Steven Pressfield created a mini-course derived from his book War of Art (available here), where he explores the wrecked landscape of unfulfilled dreams, half-finished novels, and projects that never start – in short why many of us fail when attempting great things in life — and what we can do about it.
+Steven Pressfield created a mini-course derived from his book War of Art (available here), where he explores the wrecked landscape of unfulfilled dreams, half-finished novels, and projects that never start – why many of us fail when attempting great things in life — and what we can do about it.

-I originally summarized the War of Art for later reference for myself but as some of you have asked for my notes, here they are.
-These were taken on the fly and are presented with only minor editing.
+I originally summarized the War of Art for later reference for myself but some of you have asked for my notes, and here they are.
+These were taken on the fly and presented with only minor editing.
 None of this is meant to steal Mr. Pressfield’s juju, rather perhaps steer folks to his work.
-They were originally meant for an audience of just one, which was me.
+They were originally meant for an audience of one, which was me.
 If any of his ideas appeal to you, please take a deeper dive into his original material.

 With that preamble here we go.